stephencweiss/stephencharlesweiss.com/content/blog/2020-05-01/constants-go-on-the-left.md

 > When evaluating, put constants on the left

-Okay, so this isn't actaully a decree and shouldn't be followed dogmatically, but having been burned before due to an accidental assignment (where a comparison was intended), following this rule seems sensible.
+Okay, so this isn't actually a decree and shouldn't be followed dogmatically, but having been burned before due to an accidental assignment (where a comparison was intended), following this rule seems sensible.

 What it looks like: